d-bl/GroundForge/docs/p2t/readme.md

 The position of stitches in the thread diagram is defined by the position of stitches in the pair diagram.
 Currently, the stitches all get the same size and orientation.
-This is okay for a torchon net, when just dropping stitches from a torchon net, we get no more problems than gaps in threads.
+This is okay for a torchon net, we can even drop stitches.
+When finalizing the diagram the gaps will be connected.

-When adding and/or moving stitches we run into more problems.
+When adding and/or moving stitches we run into problems.
 The following image is an overlay of the demo diagrams: the thread diagram (before connecting the stitches), the pair diagram and green shapes with corners at the mid-points of edges around the nodes of the pair diagram.